 The second type of delineation is the Zone of Critical Concern.
-Figure 2 shows the Pratt ZCC area, which covers approximately 3,159 acres.
-The ZCC is a corridor along streams within the WSDA area that warrants a more detailed inventory and management due to its proximity to the surface source water intake and to the susceptibility to PCSs.
+Figure 2 shows the Williamson ZCC area, which covers approximately 5,505 acres.
+The ZCC is a corridor along streams within the WSDA that warrants a more detailed inventory and management due to its proximity to the surface source water intake and to the susceptibility to PCSs.
 The ZCC is calculated using a mathematical model that accounts for stream flows, gradient, and area topography.
 The length of the ZCC is based on a five-hour (5 hour) time of travel.
 The ZCC width is approximately 1,000' from each bank of the principal receiving stream (for a total width of 2,000') and 500' from each bank of each tributary (for a total width of 1,000') draining into the principal receiving stream.
-The development around the ZCC consisted mainly of agricultural areas, pasture fields and crops, and small areas of residential communities.
-A few inaccessible areas within the Pratt ZCC were a result of the lack of accessible roads.
-There were also areas which were inaccessible due to their location on private property.
-Some PCSs, were inaccessible due to locked gates that prevented vehicular access.
+The development around the ZCC consisted mainly of commercial sites and small areas of residential communities.